Class Styles

 This practice can be particularly beneficial to those with chronic pain or physical limitations.

 Restorative yoga is gentle and can emphasize props for support and relaxation.
-It is also a great addition once a week to an otherwise more dynamic practice, melting stress and tension.
+It is a great addition once a week to an otherwise more dynamic practice, melting stress and tension.
+The goal isn’t to stretch deeply or build strength, it’s to completely relax your body and nervous system.

 All welcome.
 Beginner friendly.